winters5885/NSS-digital-nomad/README.md

-# Unit 5 Project Intro
+# Project Digital Nomad

 Welcome to the Unit 5 Project.
 This project is a starting point that you'll be making extensive changes to as you design and build your own application.
 The code provided here is a starting point meant to remind you of patterns that we've been using, as well as show you a few new patterns that you might find useful.
 This document has 2 main sections:

 - Deliverables
 - Infrastructure

-> **NOTE:** There's a lot to this project, so we've split out the more tactical "how to" guidance into a [separate README](./README-SETUP.md) that you'll want to review and follow the included instructions for after you read through this one.
+> **NOTE:** There's a lot to this project, so we've split out the more tactical "how to" guidance into a [separate README](README-SETUP.md) that you'll want to review and follow the included instructions for after you read through this one.

 ## Deliverables